- Find a Trail

 The park itself has miles of Atlantic seashore to enjoy, a nature center, lighthouse, and fishing and camping areas.
 The Cape is a stopping point for thousands of migrating birds during the spring, and horseshoe crabs lay their eggs on the bayside beaches—providing energy for the migrating birds.

 To access Cape Henlopen State Park from downtown Lewes, Delaware, follow Savannah Road and signs for the Lewes Terminal that provides ferry trips to Cape May, New Jersey.
 Turn right on Cape Henlopen Drive and follow it to the park entrance.
-There is an $8 park entry fee for automobiles (in-state drivers pay $4).
+There is a $10 park entry fee for automobiles (in-state drivers pay $5).
 Parking is available at the Bath House, Nature Center, Campgrounds or Great Dune.

 TrailLink is a free service provided by Rails-to-Trails conservancy